nsorcell/nsorcell-protocol/README.md

 - Contains an npm package under /package, which is installable by `yarn add / npm install @nsorcell/protocol`

 ## Future ideas
-- Extend the draw interval to about a day or more, and stake the prizepool in a staking protocol
+- [x] Add feature to distribute some % of the prizepool from up to 3 hits.
-- Create an ERC20 token, which will be minted to players in-game, and could be used to e.g pay etry
+- [ ] Extend the draw interval to about a day or more, and stake the prizepool in a staking protocol
-- Betting on how many numbers, the players hit
+- [ ] Create an ERC20 token, which will be minted to players in-game, and could be used to e.g pay etry
-- Add feature to distribute some % of the prizepool from up to 3 hits.
+- [ ] Betting on how many numbers, the players hit

 ## Commands